 Outpatient Rehabilitation Program

-An outpatient program may work for some drug addicts.
-In this setting, patients attend classes at a facility but continue to live at home and attend daily activities like work.
+An outpatient program may work for some people with addictions.
+In this setting, people attend classes and counseling at a facility but continue to live at home and attend daily activities like work.

 Psychotherapy or Cognitive Behavioral Therapy

-Many professional organizations have further information about illicit drug addiction and treatment options.
+Many professional organizations have more information about illicit drug addiction and treatment options.
+Much, if not all, of the information is free.
 The following resources may be helpful: